 intervals on flat terrain

-It’s important to know if the benefit from training holds as acclimation’s to training become more specific as an athlete improves.
+It’s important to know if the benefit from training holds as acclimation’s to training becomes more specific as an athlete improves.

 There was only one significant difference between the two groups, and it was a big one.
 The group running flat could run for longer at the end – a lot longer.

-The hill group made a 30% improvement in the time they could maintain their VO2max pace at after six weeks, which is nothing to scoff at, but the flat running group made a 60% improvement in the same amount of time.
+The hill group made a 30% improvement when they could maintain their VO2max pace after six weeks, which is nothing to scoff at, but the flat running group made a 60% improvement in the same amount of time.

-The reduced intensity allows for more training, and more training is a bigger stimulus for improvement to running performance at a VO2max pace than the relatively small difference in intensity, plain and simple.
+The reduced intensity allows for more training.
+More training is a bigger stimulus for improving running performance at a VO2max pace than the relatively small difference in intensity, plain and simple.
 In my experience as a coach, more training is better for pretty much any athletic goal you have, as long as you can rest adequately.

-One thing that can be said about uphill running is that it doesn’t have quite the impact of flat running.
+One thing that and can say about uphill running is that it doesn’t quite impact flat running.

 As it turns out, the common suggestion to run hills even for flat running conditions doesn’t deserve quite the attention it gets from coaches.
 If you’re training to compete, running on flat terrain is better than running uphill.

-The standard programs only feature this workout during the dedicated phase for this work (dynamic strength) but some runners have employed it successfully much later in training to keep maintaining strength and speed.
+The standard programs only feature this workout during the dedicated phase for this work (dynamic strength).
+Still, some runners have employed it successfully much later in training to keep maintaining strength and speed.

 Abstract: Ferley, DD, Osborn, RW, and Vukovich, MD.
 The effects of uphill vs. level-grade high-intensity interval training on V[Combining Dot Above]O2max, Vmax, VLT, and Tmax in well-trained distance runners.
-J Strength Cond Res 27(6): 1549–1559, 2013—Uphill running represents a frequently used and often prescribed training tactic in the development of competitive distance runners but remains largely uninvestigated and unsubstantiated as a training modality.
+J Strength Cond Res 27(6): 1549–1559, 2013—Uphill running represents a frequently used and often prescribed training tactic in developing competitive distance runners but remains largely uninvestigated unsubstantiated as a training modality.

 The purpose of this investigation